Simple steps to help your comics reach more readers…

 Be sure to use your entire page space to maximum effect.

-When we pack our characters & text into corners, we often leave much of the page space standing empty…
+Packing characters & text into the corners leaves much of the page space standing empty…

-When we bring our characters up & out, into the page, and make sure all text is clear (= SIZE + SPACE), we help our readers see & enjoy the story…
+Bringing our characters up & out, into the page, and making sure all text is clear (= SIZE + SPACE) helps our readers see & enjoy the story…

-(And yes, a little space here & there DOES help make things more readable.)
+(And yes, a little open space here & there DOES help make things more readable.)

 The Six-Foot Read